K-T0BIAS/MultiModalRouter/README.md

 ## Important considerations for your usecase

-Depending on your usecase and datasets some faetures may not be usable (NOTE: routing and building will always work)
+Depending on your usecase and datasets some faetures may not be usable see solutions below

 ### potential problems based on use case